JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20231107.md

 - Pro/Con committees for the voters' pamphlet summary
 - Analyses of the bond cost analyses presented by districts
 - Analyses of the enrichment levy cost analyses presented by districts
+- An analysis of the King County Tax Transparency Tool (TTT)
 - Calculator methodology

 ___